prog4biol/pfb2023/unix.md

 (~/docs) 64% cd ..
 ```

-and to do arbitrarily weird things like this:
+and to do cool things like this:

 ```
-(~/docs) 65% cd ../../lstein/docs
+(~/docs) 65% cd ../../dbrown/Documents
 ```
-> The latter command moves upward two levels, and then into a directory named `docs` inside a directory called `lstein`.
+> The latter command moves upward two levels, and then into a directory named `Documents` inside a directory called `dbrown`.

 If you get lost, the `pwd` command prints out the full path to the current directory: